Distributive-Network/PythonMonkey/README.md

 - JS TypedArrays coerce to Python TypeArrays

 ## Build Instructions

+Read this if you want to build a local version.

-1. You will need the following installed (which can be done automatically by running ``./setup.sh``):
+1. You will need the following installed (which can be done automatically by running `./setup.sh`):
     - cmake
     - doxygen
     - graphviz